Long-distance cycling routes in Singapore

 Image credit: Run Different SG

-Folks with the time and energy to spare can consider parking their bikes to visit the Singapore Zoo, Night Safari or River Safari*!
+Folks with the time and energy to spare can consider parking their bikes to visit the Singapore Zoo, Night Safari, or River Wonders – all part of the Mandai Wildlife Reserve.

 Route (loop): Upper Thompson, Thomson Nature Park, Mandai Road, Bukit Panjang, Dairy Farm, King Albert Park, Lornie Road, Upper Thomson

-2. Seletar-Thomson Route – ulu Seletar airport & reservoirs
+5. Seletar-Thomson Route – Ulu Seletar Airport & reservoirs

-The breathtaking area of Seletar is also an ulu one, lying far away from everything else.
+The breathtaking Seletar Aerospace area is also an ulu one, lying far away from everything else.
 For cyclists, that makes it a great cycling route, seeing as you won’t have to weave around other passers-by or use that abysmally loud bell on your handle.

 This looping trail takes you past the gorgeous Yishun Dam, scenic Lower Seletar Reservoir and cafe stretch along Upper Thomson.
 But best of all, the trail goes halfway around the Seletar Airport, where you can catch the occasional plane taking off into the skies from up close.